Ponorogo Regency: History

-According to the Babad Ponorogo history, Ponorogo was founded when Bathoro Katong conquered the Wengker region.
+According to Babad Ponorogo history, Ponorogo was founded when Bathoro Katong conquered the Wengker region.
 This region had previously been controlled by Suryo Ngalam Wengker.
-Bathoro Katong originally settled in modern-day Pekalongan in what is now the village Setono in district Jenangan.
-Though faced with many obstacles, Raden Katong, Aji Selo, and Ki Ageng Mirah and his family continued to establish settlements in the region.
+Initially, Bathoro Katong settled in modern-day Pekalongan, specifically in the village of Setono within the Jenangan District.
+Despite facing numerous challenges, Raden Katong, Aji Selo, and Ki Ageng Mirah and his family persevered in establishing settlements in the region.

-With the consent of all parties, Bathoro Katong established the Duchy Ponorogo on 11 August 1496.
-This date is celebrated as the founding of Ponorogo, and is corroborated by ancient objects, such as a pair of stone gilang located in front of the fifth gate of the Katong Batara tomb complex.
-The gilang contains the forms of a human meditating, trees, eagle and elephants (candrasengkala gilang memet); all of which combine to represent the Saka year 1496.
+With the consent of all parties, Bathoro Katong established the Duchy of Ponorogo on 11 August 1496.
+This date is commemorated as the founding of Ponorogo, supported by ancient artifacts, including a pair of stone gilangs situated in front of the fifth gate of the Katong Batara tomb complex.
+The gilang depicts a human meditating, trees, an eagle, and elephants (candrasengkala gilang memet).
+These elements collectively symbolize the Saka year 1496.

 Economy

-Ponorogo Regency is one of fastest growing regency in East Java.
-To improve irrigation and economy, a new "Bendo Dam" was built and officially opened at September 2021.
+Ponorogo Regency is one of the fastest-growing regencies in East Java.
+To improve irrigation and economy, a new "Bendo Dam" was built and officially opened in September 2021.

 Administrative districts

-The regency is divided into twenty-one districts (kecamatan), tabulated below with their areas and their population at the 2010 census and 2020 census, together with the official estimates as at mid 2021.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district and its postal codes.
+The regency is divided into twenty-one districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid 2024.
+The districts all have the same names as their administrative centres.
+The table also includes the number of administrative villages in each district (totaling 281 rural desa and 26 urban kelurahan), and its postal codes.

+Notes: (a) including 2 kelurahan (Mangunsuman and Ronowijayan). (b) all 19 are urban kelurahan (Bangunsari, Banyudono, Beduri, Brotonegaran, Cokromenggalan, Jingglong, Kauman, Keniten, Kepatihan, Mangkujayan, Nologaten, Paju, Pakunden, Pinggirsari, Purbosuman, Surodikraman, Tamanarum, Tambakbayan and Tonatan). (c) including 3 kelurahan (Kadipaten, Kertosari and Patihan Wetan). (d) including 2 kelurahan (Setono and Singosaren).

+Ponorogo town

+Ponorogo District (Kecamatan Ponorogo) is composed of 18 urban villages (kelurahan), listed below with their areas and their populations as at mid 2023.

 Culture

 Ponorogo town, generally considered the birthplace of Reog, is also known by the names City (of) Reog and City (of) Rasta.
 Each year in the Islamic month of Muharram, Ponorogo holds a celebration known as Grebeg Suro, "the party of the people".
-Grebeg Suro involves many traditional events such as the National Reog Festival, the Heritage Carnival and the Larungan Proceedings of Prayer held at Lake Ngebel.
+Grebeg Suro involves many traditional events such as the National Reog Festival, the Heritage Carnival, and the Larungan Proceedings of Prayer held at Lake Ngebel.

 On 11 August, the anniversary of the founding of the Ponorogo Regency is celebrated.
-The day markes 11 August 1496, when Bathara Katong, the first leader of Ponorogo, went from the Old Town to the Central City of Ponorogo and crowned himself the first Duke of Ponorogo.
+The day marks 11 August 1496, when Bathara Katong, the first leader of Ponorogo, went from the Old Town to the new Town of Ponorogo and crowned himself the first Duke of Ponorogo.

-Ponorogo is also known for its culinary specialties such as Sate Ponorogo — grilled marinated chicken – served in peanut sauce, garnished with shredded shallots, chilli paste and lime juice.
+Ponorogo is also known for its culinary specialties such as Sate Ponorogo (grilled marinated chicken, served in peanut sauce, garnished with shredded shallots, chilli paste, and lime juice).